Ashok0/EnderalVREssentials/README.md

 [**Spell Wheel VR v1.2.1**](https://www.nexusmods.com/skyrimspecialedition/mods/47630?tab=files): Selection wheel mod for Skyrim VR.
 It allows you to select spells, weapons, shields, arrows, potions, poisons, food, torch, armors and more without going into a menu very quickly by press of a button or button combinations to spawn the wheel and hold your hand over the item and letting go of the button.
 It's equipped automatically.

+[**Magic Improvements for Skyrim VR v1.0.2**](https://www.nexusmods.com/skyrimspecialedition/mods/55751?tab=files): Vastly improved dual casting, spell effect size scales based on magicka percentage, and additional options for aiming spells in VR.

 [**NavigateVR v1.5**](https://www.nexusmods.com/skyrimspecialedition/mods/47174?tab=files): This mod brings immersive navigation to VR with a functional compass
 - Replace "LHandTamrielSettlements.dds" and "RHandTamrielSettlements.dds" with maps of your choice from the "Maps - SE" or "Anna's Enderal Map" mod to make the default Navigate VR map artwork lore friendly to Enderal.
+- Remove "Map of Skyrim" and "Map Storage Case" from the plugin's "Misc.
+Item" data along with "FormID List".startingitems and under Weapon.TRC_WorldMap, Quest.TRC_MapQuest set '110C0BBC' and '1110CC1D' records to 0, and under Quest.TRC_MaintenanceQuest remove the '110C0BBC' and '1110CC1D' records using xEdit to completely remove the broken map from the mod.
+- Rename "Map of Provinces and Isles" to "Map of Enderal" from Weapon."Map of Provinces and Isles".OBND."FULL - Name" in xEdit to give the NavigateVR map a lore friendly name.

 [**Splashes of Skyrim - VR v1.2.1**](https://www.nexusmods.com/skyrimspecialedition/mods/47710?tab=files): SKSE plugin that adds projectile based water splashes and ripples, and underwater explosions.